 Alex Mensing is an organizer and program coordinator for Pueblo Sin Fronteras and its affiliates.
 Mensing has spent a significant amount of time with economic migrants in Central America and organizing illegal immigrant caravans to the United States.
 According to a 2016 report by the Southern Poverty Law Center (SPLC), Mensing was a staffer for the CARA Family Detention Project, a coalition of left-of-center organizations providing legal aid and representation to illegal immigrants in the United States.

 Irineo Mujica, an Arizona-based activist holding dual United States and Mexican citizenship, is a caravan organizer for Pueblo Sin Fronteras.
 In October 2018, he was arrested by Mexican officials in Ciudad Hidalgo, Mexico, for his involvement in a pro-illegal immigration protest.
+Mujica was arrested again in June 2019 in city Sonoyta, Mexico, on charges of illegally transporting migrants.
+Mujica has also been accused of conspiring with Scott Warren, a left–wing activist in Arizona and director of No More Deaths, to illegally conceal migrants from authorities in the United States in 2018.

 Rodrigo Abeja is an activist and organizer for Pueblo Sin Fronteras.
 He has been involved in at least two caravans from Central America to the U.S. and Mexico.
 Abeja was identified in a 2013 article by the news group Vice as a representative for the Popular Assembly of Migrant Families, an left-wing organization based in Mexico which organizes migrants to the United States.